aburousan/azaz/Pages/Physics/blogs/special_func_gen1.md

 ---

 As we know polynomials form a function space.
-If we restrict our attention to functions of $1$ real variables, we can ask **\col{red}{what could be a convenient basis in these function space}.
+If we restrict our attention to functions of $1$ real variables, we can ask **\col{red}{what could be a convenient basis in these function space}**.
 Maybe you can say it is
 $$
 1,x,x^2,x^3,\cdots, x^n,\cdots
 $$